jeremiahdy55/DevOps-CICDProject/README.md

 ## 3. Build and Deploy Microservices

-Trigger the Jenkins pipeline that was just made manually (*Build Now*) or via configured triggers.
+Trigger the Jenkins pipeline that was just made:
+- Manually (*Build Now*)
+- Via configured triggers
+This will build the Docker images, push them to Docker Hub, then pull those images to deploy to EKS worker nodes.

 ---